encoredev/encore/docs/encore-way.md

 <img src="/assets/docs/encore-way.png" title="The Encore Way" className="noshadow"/>

-## 1. Develop with the Encore Backend SDK
+## 1. Develop with the Backend Framework

 Setting up a productive development environment for building a modern backend application is very time-consuming.
 Many different services need to be integrated; complex configuration is required to connect all the pieces together; and there are many manual steps.

-The Encore Backend SDK lets you get back to what matters &ndash; building your application.
+Encore's Backend Framework lets you get back to what matters &ndash; building your application.
 With Encore you get a powerful way to write backend APIs using Go, that takes away the pain of building production-ready backend applications: